 UV / High Gloss coated stocks offer more contrast, shine, and vibrancy.
 It is best if your business card will contain a photo.
-Reason being that it will best bring out all the finer details.
+The reason is that it will best bring out all the finer details.
 It is also an excellent choice for business cards with designs that should stand out dramatically.
-UV / High Gloss finishes are available in 14 pt. cardstock high gloss and 14 pt.
+UV / High Gloss finishes are available in 12 pt. cardstock high gloss and 12 pt.
 High Gloss (UV) Front.

 This kind of stock is excellent for those who love sharp and crisp images.
-Reason being that ink stays on top of the paper.
+The reason is that ink stays on top of the paper.
 Besides, The more ink absorbs into a stock, the less intense the photos appear.
 Coated paper is widely favored among photographers, restaurants, designers, and artists because it sheds the best possible light on their images.

-Asides thickness or thinness and varying finishes, there are other stocks that one should understand before making a decision.
-These different stocks will help you decide which o is best for your business's brand and the personality you'd like to portray.
+Asides from thickness or thinness and varying finishes, there are other stocks that one should understand before making a decision.
+These different stocks will help you decide which one is the best for your business's brand and the personality you'd like to portray.